OpenEnergyDashboard/OED/README.md

-# Environmental Dashboard - Beloit College #
+# Open Environmental Dashboard - Beloit College #

 This web application is designed to display environmental information about Beloit College or other institutions to users.